paszu/3DSRepo/DSiWare-Downgrade.md

-#### Fieldrunners will only work for the USA region due to missing save files.
-If *anyone* has fieldrunhax installed on a EUR Region DSi, please extract the save using [this tool](https://gbatemp.net/attachments/dsi_sav_extract-zip.22221/), upload it, and create a github issue with the link

 The version of autofirm used in this guide was modified from [Raugo](https://gbatemp.net/members/356694/)'s original autofirm by [Reboot.ms](https://www.reboot.ms/forum/threads/2403/), it is being rehosted [with permission](http://archive.is/KOrWp)

 If you are on 11.0.0, you must follow this guide to downgrade your NATIVE_FIRM using DSiWare and a second 3DS which has already has a Custom Firmware installed on it in order to dump and restore your NAND.